 PIP is gradually being introduced for existing Disability Living Allowance (DLA) claimants.
-It shares some common features with DLA, but the assessment and claims process is different.

 If you're already getting DLA, you will need to apply for PIP at some point if you were 16 or over but under 65 on 8 April 2013 (even if you have a lifetime or indefinite DLA award).
-The reassessment process is described on page 11.
+The reassessment process is described below.